-At Holmer Lake School all staff are trained on the indicators of abuse and neglect to help them to identify children who may be in need of help or protection.
+All staff are trained on the indicators of abuse and neglect to help them to identify children who may be in need of help or protection.
 We believe that abuse, neglect and safeguarding issues are rarely stand-alone events.
-All staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
+All staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the setting and/or can occur between children outside of these environments.
 All staff, but especially the DSL and deputies will consider whether children are at risk of abuse or exploitation in situations outside their families.
+Staff will be vigilant and always raise any concerns with their DSL (or deputy), even if they are unsure.